TMR 225 : Joel Furches : Interview Notes

 DrTimBallDr.
 Tim Ball

-• Official website: "Dr. Tim Ball - A Different Perspective" [JC: Website under maintenance]
+• Official website: "Dr. Tim Ball - A Different Perspective" [Website discontinued.
+Dr Ball sadly passed away in 2022]

 Previous Conversation On Dr. Ball's Adages